20 Vibrant Spring Flowers That Welcome Warmer Weather

 Sweet Pea

+Another cottagey vining flower, sweet peas are delicate and colorful with a heavenly aroma.
 Sweet pea (Lathyrus odoratus) is hardy in zones 2 through 11, although it thrives in cooler climates.
-This bushy, climbing annual features highly fragrant flowers in colors of purple, lavender, pink, red, blue, white and bicolor.
+This bushy, climbing annual features highly fragrant flowers in colors of purple, lavender, pink, red, blue, white, and bicolor.
 Sweet peas love full sunlight with their roots deep in cool, moist soil.
 Plant low-growing annuals in front of them to help shade their roots.

 Roses